 To treat dry hands, try some of the following remedies:

 Apply a quality moisturizing cream or lotion several times per day.
 Lotions and creams help restore moisture and seal it back into the skin.

 2. Wear gloves

-If your hands are frequently immersed in water, such as while washing dishes, consider wearing a pair of gloves.
+Consider wearing gloves if your hands are frequently immersed in water, such as while washing dishes.
 Gloves help prevent the water from stripping your skin of its natural oils.